A-Z Glossary of Terms

 A decision or agreement reached by a majority vote of the directors or shareholders.
 All resolutions passed by directors and shareholders are legally binding.
 A copy of the resolutions must be filed with Companies House and copies should be retained at the registered office or SAIL address.

 Companies House Form SH01.
 This must be completed and filed with Companies House within one month of allotting (issuing) new shares.

 Single Alternative Inspection Location (SAIL) address.
 An alternative to the registered office where a company can keep some or all of its statutory registers and records.
 Companies House must be notified of any SAIL address that is used and the documents that are stored there.
 These details will be placed on public record.

 Sensitive words and expressions

 Certain words and phrases that require approval from the Secretary of State or other authorising body before being included in a company name.
-Supporting documentation or evidence must be provided if a sensitive word or expression is to used in a registered company's name.
+Supporting documentation or evidence must be provided if a sensitive word or expression is used in a registered company's name.

-An official contact address required by directors, secretaries, or persons of significant control eg. shareholders.
+An official contact address required from directors, secretaries, or persons of significant control eg. shareholders.
 It is placed on public record, and it is used by Companies House and HMRC to deliver statutory mail to individual company officers.